Species Introduction

 Acclimation Process

-When introducing your Mickey Mouse Long Fin Platies to their new home, it is vital to acclimate them properly to reduce stress and prevent shock.
-Begin by floating the sealed bag in the aquarium for about 15-20 minutes to equalize the temperature.
-After this, gradually introduce small amounts of aquarium water into the bag every 5 minutes for about 30 minutes.
-This process allows the fish to adjust to the new water conditions.
-Once acclimated, gently release the fish into the tank using a net to avoid adding excess bag water, which may contain harmful substances.
+Introducing your Mickey Mouse Long Fin Platies to their new home requires careful acclimation to reduce stress and ensure a smooth transition.
+Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
+After this, gradually introduce small amounts of tank water into the bag over the next hour.
+This process will help the fish adjust to the water parameters of their new environment.
+Once acclimated, gently release the fish into the tank using a net to avoid adding any transport water that may contain harmful substances.
+Monitor them closely for the first few days to ensure they are settling in well and exhibiting normal behavior.
+Proper acclimation is crucial for the health and well-being of your new aquatic friends.

 Long-term Care